Pham loses homer on bizarre fan interference, Diamondbacks beat Reds 10-8

 The umpires initially ruled Pham's shot a homer and the hometown fans chanted “MVP!
 MVP!” at the kid when they saw video of his robbery.

 The home run was negated after review, setting off a chorus of boos at Chase Field.
-The Diamondbacks’ broadcast showed the kid and his family being removed from the game by security.
+The Diamondbacks' broadcast showed the kid and his family being removed from their seats by security.

+“I was in the dugout like, out, it’s clear interference,” Pham said.
+“I just feel bad for him because kids really don’t don’t know that interference rules, so sucks that you got to get kicked out for that.”

 That wasn't the end of the drama.